The Comprehensive Holistic Nurse, Nurse Coach & Consultant Certificate Program is available to RN’s, NP’s, and LPN’s

 - Health & Wellness Nurse Coaching skills and strategies

-- Learning about complementary interventions and how to implement these into your current or future practice & what it means to be a Holistic Nurse/Nurse Coach in Canada
+- Learning about complementary interventions and how to implement these into your current or future practice & what it means to be a Holistic Nurse/Nurse Coach in your jurisdiction of practice

-- Starting an independent practice as a Holistic Nurse/Nurse Coach in Canada
+- Starting an independent practice as a Holistic Nurse/Nurse Coach in your jurisdiction of practice

-Become one of our trained Integrative Holistic Nurse Coaches and get featured in our directory!
+Become one of our trained Holistic Nurse Coaches and get featured in our directory!

 Holistic Nursing as a specialty is grounded in the teachings of Florence Nightingale (1820-1910) who believed that nursing comprised more than the treatment of disease and/or symptoms.